Professor-Paradox/OracleSQL/Exercises.md

 **Standard Queries**

-> Note: All these commands are being run on oracle 10g sqlplus version
+> Note: All these commands are being run on oracle 10g SQLplus version

 1.  <details>
     <summary>
         Display all the data in the employee table?
     </summary>

-    ```sql
+    ```SQL
     SQL> select *
       2 from emp;
         EMPNO ENAME      JOB              MGR HIREDATE         SAL       COMM     DEPTNO